-CompBioMed’s 23rd e-seminar will take place on 27 May 2022 at 2pm CEST and it will focus on Supercomputer-based in-silico clinical trials in cardiac therapies towards exascale computing.
+CompBioMed’s 23rd e-seminar took place on 27 May 2022 and focused on Supercomputer-based in-silico clinical trials in cardiac therapies towards exascale computing.

 Biological systems are one of the most challenging modelling and simulation arenas.
 Let us pick one, which is particularly difficult: Cardiac modelling.
 Complex multi-scale and multi-physics, very large input datasets, a massive amount of output data to post-process and analyse, difficult validation against scarce high-definition experimental and clinical data, comorbidities and patient variability… all these features are present together when you try to re-create a beating heart in a computer.
 Since 2005, our team has been developing Alya, a tool to tackle these problems, helping doctors to understand a diseased heart and optimize therapies to heal it.
 Supercomputers, and a simulation code capable of making the most of them, are our weapons.